Pruning Do's and Don'ts: What you Need to Know

 Don’t prune at the wrong Seasonal Time

-One of the most frequent mistakes people make when pruning is to do it in the wrong time of season.
-Pruning in the wrong time of year could disrupt a tree’s natural growth patterns and leave it vulnerable to pests and disease.
-It is generally recommended to cut down deciduous trees in the winter, when they’re dormant and conifers in the spring and early summer.
+One of the most frequent mistakes people make when pruning is to do this at the wrong time of year.
+Pruning at the wrong time can disrupt the natural growth patterns of a tree and make it more susceptible to pests and disease.
+It is generally recommended to trim deciduous trees in the winter, when they’re dormant, and conifers during the late spring or early summer.

-Another issue is using the incorrect tools for the job.
-Old or worn-out tools can cause damage to the tree and make it more susceptible to diseases, and employing instruments that are big or heavy can cause unnecessary damage.
-Be sure to have the correct tools for the job, and ensure they are sharp and maintained.
+Another problem is that people use the incorrect tools for the job.
+Old or worn-out tools can cause injury to the tree, and make it more susceptible to illness, while using equipment that is too big or heavy could cause irreparable damage.
+Make sure you have the appropriate tools to do the job and ensure they are sharp and well-maintained.

-While it may be tempting to trim a lot to attain a desired dimension or shape, cutting off too much at once can cause harm for the trees.
-Pruning should always be performed gradually, over several years if necessary, to allow the tree to recover from cuts.
+While it may be tempting to cut the tree heavily to get an ideal dimension or shape, cutting off too much at once could be harmful on the plant.
+Pruning should always be done gradually, over several years in order to allow the tree to recover between cuts.

-When pruning, it’s important to avoid cutting in close proximity to tree’s trunk.
-The tree could be at risk of disease and also leave ugly stubs that are difficult to get rid of.
-Cut your branches within the collar of the branch that is the area raised where the branch meets the tree’s trunk.
+When pruning, it’s important to avoid cutting in close proximity to trunk.
+This could leave the tree at risk of disease, as well as leave ugly stubs that are difficult to get rid of.
+Make your cuts just outside the branch collar which is the elevated area that connects the branch to the tree’s trunk.

 FAQs